 Always keep the muzzle pointed in a safe direction.
 Never allow your muzzle to point at anything that you do not intend to shoot.
-Upon firing the muzzle brake releases high-pressure gas from its side ports that can damage objects or cause injuries, keep everything away from the vicinity of the muzzle brake.
+Upon firing, the muzzle device releases high-pressure gas from it's ports that can damage objects or cause injuries, keep everything away from the vicinity of the muzzle.